 06Day 6: Journey from Bikaner to the Pink City of Jaipur

-After breakfast, depart Bikaner and drive toward Jaipur, the enchanting Pink City of Rajasthan.
+After breakfast, depart from Bikaner and drive toward Jaipur, the enchanting Pink City of Rajasthan.
 As you leave the desert behind, the landscape gradually transforms — golden dunes give way to green fields, rural villages, and scattered forts, offering glimpses of Rajasthan’s timeless countryside.

 Known for its rose-hued architecture and regal charm, Jaipur embodies the perfect blend of Rajput pride and Mughal grace.
 Its grand palaces, vibrant markets, and welcoming atmosphere set the tone for an unforgettable cultural experience.